Problem Solving

 6. Start with a simple script section and add to it one line at a time.
 Test on each added line.

 7. Ensure your test environment is set up correctly - i.e. you start with the correct versions of files, folder contents etc..
-If you see inconsistent behaviour from the Web Update Wizard between tests then this is the most likely cause.
+If you see inconsistent behaviour from the Software Update Wizard between tests then this is the most likely cause.

 If you require support, the easiest way we can help you is if you allow us to run your script from our end.
 Please ask your web server administrator to provide a secure login for us, and we will happily run your script through and endeavour to locate the problems.
 If you would rather not take advantage of this option, then please, please provide as much detail about the problem as possible: